-Financial Management processes have built up over centuries, and are governed by globally-agreed accounting standards and regulations.
+- Financial Management processes have built up over centuries, and are governed by globally-agreed accounting standards and regulations.
 Compliance is routine, and regularly reviewed through internal controls and external audits.
 All organisations, in for-profit and not-for-profit sectors, are expected to closely manage their finances and accordingly there is a large market that supports a range of finance systems for organisations of varying sizes.
-Internal and external reporting is routine, regular and defined through standards; there are high expectations of timeliness and accuracy; processes and information are audited regularly to ensure processes are followed and standards are met, and that there is consistency between high-level reporting and low-level information.
+Internal and external reporting is routine, regular and

-- People Management functions have built up well-defined "best-practice" processes based on lengthy experiences across for-profit and not-for-profit sectors.
-Some of these functions have firm regulatory requirements (such as safety standards), while others require compliance to ensure smooth operations of functions such as recruitment and reward systems.
+- defined through standards; there are high expectations of timeliness and accuracy; processes and information are audited regularly to ensure processes are followed and standards are met, and to confirm that there is consistency between high-level reporting and low-level information. - People Management functions have built up well-defined "best-practice" processes based on decades of experience across for-profit and not-for-profit sectors.
+Some of these functions have firm regulatory requirements (e.g. safety standards), while others require compliance to ensure smooth operations of functions such as recruitment and reward systems.
 HR systems exist in the for-profit world to manage related information, however there are relatively few system options available to small-scale not-for-profit conservation groups.
 Consequently, much of this information is managed manually, with some (e.g. payroll) managed through finance systems.
 Regardless, HR managers are expected to track and regularly report key metrics that help the organisation manage and develop its people. - The Conservation sector, by contrast, is relatively young.
 Introduction of the Open Standards over the past decade has provided a comprehensive "best practice" process, however usage is voluntary and consequently it is not yet widely followed.
 Systems support for the sector is very limited, with the exception of Spatial Information Systems (GIS) where the sector's needs coincide with for-profit industries such as resources and defence, and consequently there is an active market to develop this technology.
-The Open Standards is differentiated from other available adaptive-management processes in that it codifies much of the common conservation project information, and provides a system to manage this information (Miradi and Miradi Share).
+The Open Standards is differentiated from other adaptive-management processes in that it codifies much of the common conservation project information, and provides a system to manage this information (Miradi and Miradi Share).
 Many organisations are unaware of the availability or value of this information management capability, and continue to manage information manually in static documents or dispersed datasets; those who have ample resources are attracted to "build their own" systems.
-Largely due to lack of understanding of the value of information, and low awareness of the available systems options, reporting expectations are relatively relaxed and qualitative commentary is often viewed as sufficient.
+Largely due to lack of understanding of the value of information, and low awareness of the available systems options, reporting expectations are relatively relaxed and qualitative commentary is often viewed as sufficient; any quantified metrics are generally limited to reporting activity or outputs, and rarely focus on tangible results or impact.

-This comparison indicates that the conservation process is lagging behind the "norms" in other business processes, yet it is the source of key information required by these other processes in order to operate efficiently.
+This comparison indicates that the conservation process is lagging behind the "norms" in other business processes, yet it is the core business and the source of key information required by these other processes in order for them to operate efficiently.
 Any improvements to the conservation practices would have significant flow-on effects to the efficiency and effectiveness of these other business processes.

 While conservation processes are not as efficient as they could be, they have operated this way for many years, with apparent success.
-Coupled with a lack of awareness of alternatives, this leads to high acceptance of the status-quo amongst practitioners and organisational leadership.
-The first step towards making any improvements is changing the perception that today's practices are "good enough", by outlining the increasing external expectations for high performance, the benefits from improved practices and integration, and demonstrating a path to get there.
+Coupled with a lack of awareness of alternatives, this leads to high acceptance of the status-quo amongst practitioners and organisational leadership alike.
+The first step towards making any improvement is to change the perception that today's practices are "good enough", by outlining the increasing external expectations for high performance, articulating the benefits from improved practices and integration, and demonstrating a path to get there.